rasteri/HIDman/README.md

 "Adv.Keyboard" and "Adv.Mouse" switch the keyboard and mouse respectively into "Native Mode".
 This may be required to access certain functions such as scroll wheels and extra buttons on mice.

+**Note : Some USB devices with both keyboard and mouse interfaces (e.g. mice with configurable buttons) require both Adv.Keyboard and Adv.Mouse to be enabled otherwise they behave unpredictably.**

 "Intellimouse" enables scroll wheel and 5-button support for PS/2 mice.

 "Debug" enables the debug menu.
 The most useful debugging option is "Dump HID Data".
 Enabling this dumps information about all USB devices connected after that point.